jomaway/typst-teacher-templates/ttt-utils/README.md

 - `grading` contains functions for grading exams.
 - `helpers` contains some utility functions.
 - `layout` contains some layout functions such as _side-by-side_, etc...
-- `random` contains a function to shuffle an array. !
-Might be replaced with [suiji](https://typst.app/universe/package/suiji) soon.
+- `random` contains a function to shuffle an array.

 ## Usage